jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Convolutions.md

  & = \widehat{f * g}(x)
 \end{align}
 $$
-Here we use a change of variables in the third equality (we don't need to change the bounds because of $2 \pi$-periodicity), and [[Fourier Analysis --- math-139/notes/Facts about integration and convergence#_theorem _ Fubini's theorem|Fubini's theorem]] in the fourth equality to switch the order of integration.
+Here we use a change of variables in the third equality (we don't need to change the bounds because of $2 \pi$-periodicity), and [[Fourier analysis --- math-139/notes/Facts about integration and convergence#_theorem _ Fubini's theorem|Fubini's theorem]] in the fourth equality to switch the order of integration.

 If $f_{n} \to f$ and $g_{n} \to g$ are continuous sequences converging in the $L^1$ norm, then since $f_{n} * g_{n} \rightrightarrows f * g$ and the Fourier transform is just an integral, we can switch the order of integration and limits to get
 $$